Mets, Marlins walk off field in social injustice protest

 Van Wagenen said in the video — after specifying the conversation “can’t leave this room” — that Manfred wanted the Mets and Marlins to walk off the field together shortly before the scheduled 7:10 p.m. first pitch, then come back and play at 8:10 p.m.

-Van Wagenen apologized for his comments later Thursday, saying the idea to walk out and return was actually hatched by Mets Chief Operating Officer Jeff Wilpon.
+Van Wagenen apologized for his comments later Thursday, saying in a statement the idea to walk out and return was actually hatched by Mets Chief Operating Officer Jeff Wilpon.

-“Jeff Wilpon called Commissioner Manfred this afternoon to notify him that our players voted not to play,” Van Wagenen said.
-“They discussed the challenges of rescheduling the game.
-Jeff proposed an idea of playing the game an hour late.
-I misunderstood that this was the Commissioner’s idea.
-In actuality, this was Jeff’s suggestion.
+“I have put myself and this organization into this conversation in a way that takes away from the real point,” Van Wagenen said on a conference call Thursday night.
+“I’m disappointed in myself.”

-“The players had already made their decision so I felt the suggestion was not helpful.
-My frustration with the Commissioner was wrong and unfounded.
-I apologize to the Commissioner for my disrespectful comments and poor judgement in inaccurately describing the contents of his private conversation with Jeff Wilpon.”
+Manfred said in a statement that he has not tried to override players’ wishes to protest by not playing.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports